-Air Force 'failed' to flag Texas shooter
+Air Force 'failed' to flag Texas gunman

 Texas shooting: US Air Force 'failed' to flag gunman's criminal history

-The US Air Force has said it is investigating its apparent failure to enter information about Texas shooter Devin Patrick Kelley's criminal history into the national database.
+The US Air Force has said it is investigating its apparent failure to enter information about Texas gunman Devin Patrick Kelley's criminal history into the national database.

-Ex-airman Kelly was court-martialled for domestic violence in 2012, and was barred from owning or buying guns.
+Ex-airman Kelley was court-martialled for domestic violence in 2012, and was barred from owning or buying guns.

 But last year he was able to purchase a rifle he used in Sunday's attack on a small church outside San Antonio.